btbishop93/cycles-mcp/README.md

 - 🎯 **Flexible sizing** - Choose between simple tiers or granular control
 - 🔧 **Git integration** - Commit, push, and create PRs directly
 - 📊 **Progress tracking** - Automatic progress bars and session logs
+- 🔀 **Dependency tracking** - Auto-group tasks for parallel execution
+- 👥 **Team coordination** - See which tasks can be done simultaneously
 - 📄 **Templates** - Consistent documentation across all projects
 - 🤖 **AI-friendly** - Works seamlessly with Cursor and other MCP clients